kodecocodes/ios-interview/Behavioral Competencies/README.md

 Behavioral Competencies
 ==================================

-Below is a list of some of the core comptencies an interviewer might be looking for in a behavioral interview:
+Below is a list of some of the core competencies an interviewer might be looking for in a behavioral interview:

  - Leadership
  - Critical Thinking